IN THE NEWS

 "Neighborhoods and communities we live in can have profound effects on our overall well-being, particularly in promoting mental health ..." - Dr. Kristen Malecki, co-director, Survey of the Health of Wisconsin

 Dr. Malecki studies Wisconsin neighborhoods and how they affect our health.
 Her work is highlighted recently on Academic Minute.
-Academic Minute features researchers from colleges and universities around the world, keeping listeners abreast of what’s new and exciting in the academy.
 Listen now

 The Survey of the Health of Wisconsin grew in a number of exciting ways in 2014.
 For the first time in the survey, Wisconsin residents of all ages will be invited to participate.
 SHOW also implemented a new sampling frame that gives important expansion in the survey's capacity to measure health at some county levels as well as at the state level.
 Read about these, and many more updates in our Winter 2015 Newsletter (pdf).